London neighbourhoods

 - Get Stuffed - taxidermy shop fun to explore from the outside.

-- Exmouth Market - a wonderful place to hangout on a warm evening or for a morning coffee.
+- Exmouth Market - a wonderful place to hangout on a warm evening.

 - Neal’s Yard Dairy - an excellent shop of British and Irish cheeses.
 Several locations, this is the most non-touristy.